CALAS-CityU/SW-HW-Co-design-of-Dilithium/README.md

 This repository provides a software/hardware co-design evaluation of CRYSTALS-Dilithium based on the Xilinx Zynq architecture.

+Our code has passed the Artifact Evaluation (AE) of ACM TRETS.
+We have provided the [Zendo website](https://zenodo.org/record/7546038), which fixed errors in this repository and provided more complete data.

 ## Pre-requisites

 Here are the tools and devices we use for implementation and testing.